RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - But despite the warning, the 64-year-old Jury Foreman rang another Juror the night before the verdict was delivered and they went to the park where the alleged rape occurred.
       - The two Jurors went to Gosling Park for about 20 minutes to check the lighting conditions (obviously an issue that had been causing some concern to the Jury).
       - At the Trial, the two Jurors had not told the Judge or anybody else what they had done.
       - At a BBQ some time later, the Foreman told a Solicitor that he and another had gone to the park.
-The Foreman said he only went to the park to `clarify something for my own mind‘.
+The Foreman said he only went to the park to `clarify something for my own mind'.
 Quite correctly, the Solicitor reported the conversation to the NSW Sheriff.
       - As a result, the matter went to Appeal and the Judges in the NSWCCA found the experiment was a miscarriage of justice.
         - "In our view there must, regrettably, be a new trial because of this ground," the judges said.
-      - They also ordered that in future more specific orders be given to Juries to ensure further trials were not miscarried because of ‘Jury misconduct’.
+      - They also ordered that in future more specific orders be given to Juries to ensure further trials were not miscarried because of 'Jury misconduct'.
       - NSWCCA stated that orders should include:
         - not making private visits to the crime scene;
         - not asking other Jurors to conduct experiments; and